microsoft/pwa-toolkit/packages/core/apiReport/core.api.md

     skipWaiting?: boolean;
 }

+// Warning: (ae-missing-release-tag) "ReplayOfflineRequests" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ReplayOfflineRequests {
+    constructor({ indexedDBName, indexedDBTable, fetcher, }: ReplayOfflineRequestsOptions);
+    // (undocumented)
+    replayRequests(fetcher?: typeof fetch): AsyncGenerator<Response, void, void>;
+}

+// Warning: (ae-missing-release-tag) "ReplayOfflineRequestsOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type ReplayOfflineRequestsOptions = {
+    indexedDBName: string;
+    indexedDBTable: string;
+    fetcher?: typeof fetch;
+};

 // Warning: (ae-missing-release-tag) "RequestCacheKeyer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)